khueue/ducc/report/ass1/report_ass1.md

      the corresponding Erlang code is executed, usually emitting a token for the input matched.
  * _Erlang code_.
 Any additional code needed by the above.

+#### Output File: Lexer

+When feeding the input file to Leex using `leex:file(lexer)`, where _lexer_ is the name of the input file, Leex generates a complete lexer according to the specification.
+This file is placed beside the specification but named with a different file extension: ".erl".

+See section "main.erl" below for information on how to use the lexer.

 ## Handling Comments